Peabody Energy Corporation [BTU] stock Upgrade by The Benchmark Company analyst, price target now $16

 Reflecting on the efficiency of the workforce at the company, Peabody Energy Corporation [BTU] managed to generate an average of -$403,543 per employee.
 Receivables Turnover for the company is 10.12 with a Total Asset Turnover recorded at a value of 0.52.Peabody Energy Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.30 and a Current Ratio set at 1.60.

-There are presently around $1,178 million, or 70.20% of BTU stock, in the hands of institutional investors.
-The top three institutional holders of BTU stocks are: ELLIOTT INVESTMENT MANAGEMENT L.P. with ownership of 27,124,787, which is approximately -6.195% of the company’s market cap and around 0.60% of the total institutional ownership; SUSQUEHANNA INTERNATIONAL GROUP, LLP, holding 5,993,920 shares of the stock with an approximate value of $78.82 million in BTU stocks shares; and STATE STREET CORP, currently with $76.85 million in BTU stock with ownership of nearly -20.186% of the company’s market capitalization.
+There are presently around $1,519 million, or 71.50% of BTU stock, in the hands of institutional investors.
+The top three institutional holders of BTU stocks are: ELLIOTT INVESTMENT MANAGEMENT L.P. with ownership of 27,124,787, which is approximately -6.195% of the company’s market cap and around 0.60% of the total institutional ownership; BLACKROCK INC., holding 6,128,662 shares of the stock with an approximate value of $104.31 million in BTU stocks shares; and SUSQUEHANNA INTERNATIONAL GROUP, LLP, currently with $102.02 million in BTU stock with ownership of nearly -4.508% of the company’s market capitalization.

-Positions in Peabody Energy Corporation stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 114 institutional holders increased their position in Peabody Energy Corporation [NYSE:BTU] by around 17,932,188 shares.
-Additionally, 51 investors decreased positions by around 10,616,843 shares, while 15 investors held positions by with 61,011,550 shares.
-The mentioned changes placed institutional holdings at 89,560,581 shares, according to the latest SEC report filing.
-BTU stock had 55 new institutional investments in for a total of 5,616,404 shares, while 19 institutional investors sold positions of 1,022,609 shares during the same period.
+125 institutional holders increased their position in Peabody Energy Corporation [NYSE:BTU] by around 14,870,189 shares.
+Additionally, 61 investors decreased positions by around 13,051,177 shares, while 13 investors held positions by with 61,336,261 shares.
+The mentioned changes placed institutional holdings at 89,257,627 shares, according to the latest SEC report filing.
+BTU stock had 67 new institutional investments in for a total of 6,424,456 shares, while 26 institutional investors sold positions of 1,767,306 shares during the same period.